nirbar/PanelSwWixExtension/README.md

 - 27014: Prompt on failure to create a ZIP archive
 - 27015: Prompt on failure to unzip a ZIP archive
 - 27016: Prompt on failure to unzip a file from ZIP archive
+- 27017: ApplicationPoolConfig error template for prompting user on errors.

 ## Properties